 Here is a layman’s guide to how to understand cloud computing works.
-Basically, cloud has two main sections: the front-end and the back-end.
+Basically, the cloud has two main sections: the front end and the back end.
 These sections are connected to each other through the internet network.
 The front-end is the user or client-side of the computer whereas the back-end includes ‘The Cloud’ section of the computer system.

-The front-end that consists of the client’s computer enables the user to access data stored in the cloud with the help of the internet browser or with a cloud software.
+The front end which consists of the client’s computer enables the user to access data stored in the cloud with the help of the internet browser or with a cloud software.
 Although, all cloud computing systems do not necessarily have to use the same user interface.

-On the other hand, the back-end of the cloud technology system is responsible for storing data and information securely.
+On the other hand, the back end of the cloud technology system is responsible for storing data and information securely.
 It includes servers, computers, data storage systems, and central servers.
 The central server uses a certain set of rules called protocols to facilitate operations.
-To ensure seamless connectivity between computers or devices that are linked through cloud , it uses middle-ware software.
+To ensure seamless connectivity between computers or devices that are linked through the cloud, it uses middle-ware software.

-Apart from these two main section components, the cloud computing services fall under three broad models:
+Apart from these two main section components, cloud computing services fall under three broad models:

 - Infrastructure as a Service(IaaS):

-In this most basic service model of cloud computing, where the user can rent network connectivity, IT infrastructure resources like data center, servers, storage networking hardware and cloud computing security compliance from a cloud service provider.
+In this most basic service model of cloud computing, where the user can rent network connectivity, IT infrastructure resources like data centers, servers, storage networking hardware, and cloud computing security compliance from a cloud service provider.
 The enterprise can use the IaaS and customize it accordingly so as to build a cost-effective software offering.

 - Platform as a Service(PaaS)

 - Software as a Service (SaaS)SaaS is the largest model in the cloud market that is growing rapidly today.
-This model uses the web browser to deliver applications to clients that are managed by the third party vendor.
-Whereas, its interface is accessed to the client side.
+This model uses the web browser to deliver applications to clients that are managed by the third-party vendor.
+Whereas, its interface is accessed by the client side.
 Most of the SaaS applications do not require to be downloaded as these directly run from the web browser but some plugins are required to be installed.

 The Virtualization in Cloud Computing

 Just like its name, cloud computing is very vast as it holds various processes, operations, and management.
 Similarly, it involves a process of cloud computing virtualization.
-The cloud computing virtualization allows a user to utilize the same server to run multiple applications and operating systems, thus providing an efficient utilization of resources as well as reducing costs.
+Cloud computing virtualization allows a user to utilize the same server to run multiple applications and operating systems, thus providing efficient utilization of resources as well as reducing costs.